What is Marital Property?

 Call or Contact Us Today

-To learn more about the distribution of marital property during a Florida divorce, call or contact the law office of Blair H. Chan, III in Tampa today to schedule a free consultation of your case.
+To learn more about the distribution of marital property during a Florida divorce, call or contact the law office of Blair H. Chan, III in Tampa today to schedule an initial consultation of your case.